Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ### Data related terms

 - **DB** - Direct Broadcast → A signal that is transmitted constantly, directly from the instruments (Without processing from a ground station)
-- **Rebroadcast** → A signal that is transmitted down to earth in a different band/time period, processed by a groundstation, then uplinked to the satellite to be rebroadcasted.
+- **Rebroadcast** → A signal that is transmitted down to earth in a different band/time period, processed by a ground station, then uplinked to the satellite to be rebroadcasted.
 An example is xRIT.
-- **Dump** → A signal that is transmitted to a specific groundstation at a specific time - has a beginning and an end
+- **Dump** → A signal that is transmitted to a specific ground station at a specific time - has a beginning and an end

 ---

-Please note that the wavelengths (μm) values are not important unless you're tinkering with composites, are only listed for the sake of completency.
+Please note that the wavelength (μm) values are not important unless you're tinkering with composites, are only listed for the sake of keeping this complete.

 - **VIS** → Shorthand for "Visible channel", describes channels imaging light visible by the naked eye (0.4 to 0.7 µm)
 - **IR** → Shorthand for "Infrared channel", describes channels imaging:
     - **NIR** - Near Infrared → 0.7 to 1.4 μm
     - **SWIR** - Short Wave Infrared → 1.4 to 3 μm, is necessary for microphysics composites
     - **MWIR** - Medium Wave Infrared → 3 to 8 μm
     - **LWIR** - Long Wave Infrared → 8 to 15 μm
-- **WV** → Shorthand for "Water Vapour channel", describes channels imaging water vapour in the atmosphere
+- **WV** → Shorthand for "Water Vapor channel", describes channels imaging water vapor in the atmosphere

 # Mistakes and pitfalls
 This is a list of mistakes I made that ended up in wasted time, avoid them for the sake of saving you a headache or two

 - **Using old, outdated guides and software** → Radio is very niche, the majority of guides you can find online are heavily outdated giving you bad advice and suggesting deprecated software, leading to confusion and subpar results.
-Please make sure that any sources you use are up to date.
+Please make sure that any sources you use are up-to-date.

 - **Compass tracking with directional antennas** → Due to inaccuracies in your phone's compass and differing real world conditions, you should always try to go by signal strength instead of tracking by elevation and azimuth.
 Use apps to find the general direction of the satellite, move your antenna around until you see the signal.
 Once you see the signal, move slow and with purpose to have the signal be as strong as possible.